BloxDev-Hub/BloxDev-Hub/docs/Tutorials/Scripting/ProxyTables.md

 ProxyTable.B = 3 --> Detected Change at B new Value 3
 ProxyTable.Hao = nil --> Detected Change at Hao new Value nil
 ```

 ## Features you can add to your proxy table
-you can also add more features to the proxy table so that the proxy table can act like a normal table. here are some examples:
+You can also add more features to the proxy table so that the proxy table can act like a normal table. here are some examples:

 adding the __index metamethod
 ```lua